rajabishek/blogger/source/_posts/The-elements-of-user-experience.md

 tags:
 ---
 ## Introduction
 This articles introduces the elements of user experience.
 It is a strategic approach that product designers can use while designing products.
-By diving the process into 5 planes and building the product from bottom up, it helps designers to focus on specific decisions at each level.
+By dividing the process into 5 planes and building the product from bottom up, it helps designers to focus on specific decisions at each level.
 It also encourages designer to take a user centered approach while designing thereby ensuring that any decision taken is done consciously.

 <!-- more -->